 Inquiries about living at The Curve can be sent to the following email: [email protected] or to speak to the leasing office by phone, call 405-676-9055.
-The expected construction completion is early 2021.
 The city will not be accepting or handling any applications.
 The application process will be completed by the property management for The Curve.
-Any updates to the application process will be provided here for your convenience.

 A master plan for a 14.4-acre site located at Southwest 17th Street and Janeway Avenue.
 The City has indicated its vision is to include new urbanist principles to develop a master plan for a “village center” concept that will include mixed income housing, as well as the possibility of an additional market driven mix of uses.
 A consultant will lead a team in facilitating community visioning process with a variety of stakeholders, to include a vision and design charrette, that will ultimately result in a master development plan for the site and a regulating framework, such as a hybrid form-based code or a feasible alternative, that ensures the plan’s implementation.